virmundi/NewDataForManagers/keyvaluestores.md

 Some of the K-Vs support MapReduce to perform (relatively simple) analytics in the K-V itself.
 As a result it's possible track real-time or near real-time information like leader boards and dashboards.

 ### Oddly, Messaging
-Since Redis is kinda sorta a K-V, we'll look at one of its standout features: fast messaging between components using the Pub/Sub paradigm.
+Since Redis is a super K-V, we'll look at one of its standout features: fast messaging between components using the Pub/Sub paradigm.
 Normally when one thinks messaging they think RabbitMQ, IBM MQ or MSMQ.
 Most of these are a complex protocol, often times binary.
 Redis' protocol is fairly straight forward and text based.
 Clients register to a channel to publish.
 Other clients register on that channel to listen.
 The system is a firehose.
 If a client disconnects from the channel, it loses all of its messages.
 It doesn't guarantee delivery either.
 If you're willing to live within these parameters, you can create chat clients for your customer facing web sites with ease.
 Internally you can communicate anything with any component.

 ## Sizing and Cost Considerations
 When considering sizing and cost one must, now a days, look to Cloud vs Local.
 We'll first look at sizing locally within a company.
 Then we'll look at what major companies provide by way of cloud hosting.